therooler/therooler.github.io/pages/misc.md

  solvable by a computer in under a minute time.
 Often, solving these problems requres you to gain some insight into a specific piece of math.
 This can be a theorem from number theory, intuition about geometry or understanding a graph theory algoritm.
   As of Oktober 2019, I have competed [60 problems](http://projecteuler.net/profile/rooler.png).
+- With regards to sports, I like to play football (the European kind).